-Rather than abstract mathematical models or black-box modeling approaches, a network employing the γ -operator was used, which resulted in transparent models which could easily be explained in natural language.
+Rather than abstract mathematical models or black-box modeling approaches, a network employing the $\gamma$ -operator was used, which resulted in transparent models which could easily be explained in natural language.
 Fuzzy clustering validated the cues found to be important for the timing of the flare initiation.

-The use of the implicit horizon as cue for maintaining the desired glide slope, which is commonly agreed on in literature, has been confirmed, as well as the influence of both altitude and sink rate on the flare timing.
+The use of the implicit horizon as a cue for maintaining the desired glide slope, which is commonly agreed on in literature, is supported, as is the influence of both altitude and sink rate on the flare timing.
 The most interesting result is that the change of the apparent angle between the runway edges was identified as the main cue for flare timing.

-9 Future Works
+9. Future Works

-The key to constructing effective models to capture human pilot behavior in terms of vision based decision making and control, is knowing which cues are used.
+The key to constructing effective models to capture human pilot behavior in terms of vision based decision making and control, is to know which cues are used.
 Further identification of possible cues, representing them in suitable numerical variables, and knowing the limitations of the human visual system with respect to these cues is considered of great importance.
-Once this information is available, data mining or modeling like with the proposed method can reveal which cues are actually used and how.
-Future works are therefore considered in the field that connects aeronautics and psychophysics.